canada-ca/canada-ca.github.io/_posts/2020-11-12-interactive-checklists.md

 [Canada Child Benefit - Who can apply](https://www.canada.ca/en/revenue-agency/services/child-family-benefits/canada-child-benefit-overview/canada-child-benefit-before-you-apply.html)

 In response to COVID-19, the Government of Canada launched new economic benefits on very tight schedules.
-The CRA and ESDC used eligibility checklists to help users work through the eligibility criteria and choose which department to apply with.
+The CRA and Employment and Social Development Canada (ESDC) used eligibility checklists to help users work through the eligibility criteria and choose which department to apply with.
 In both pre- and post-launch testing, participants had positive feedback about the interactive lists:

 > P6: “These checkboxes are good”